Our School Vision and Values

 SIAMS/S48 judges the distinctiveness and effectiveness of the school as a Church of England school and aims to help schools improve as church schools

 SIAMS inspection focuses on the impact of the Church school’s Christian vision on pupils and adults.
-This involves looking at the school’s Christian vision, the provision the school makes because of this vision and how effective this provision is in enabling all pupils to flourish.
+This involves looking at the school’s Christian vision, the provision the school makes because of this vision and how effective this provision is in enabling all pupils and adults to flourish.

 The Evaluation Schedule has one inspection question: how effective is the school’s distinctive Christian vision, established and promoted by leadership at all levels, in enabling pupils and adults to flourish?

 - Character Development: Hope, Aspiration and Courageous Advocacy

 - Dignity and Respect

 - The effectiveness of Religious Education

 Kennington Church of England Academy had its last SIAMS Inspection in March 2020.
 We received an overall grading of EXCELLENT.
 Under the new schedule, this is the highest grading that can be given to a school.
 We have been given clear, small steps to continue to achieve, celebrate and succeed everything that we can as a community.